PadishahIII/RFGuess/Readme.md

 - A GUI program exclusively for the PII-based targeted password guessing scenario
 - A pre-trained model

+If you are looking for more knowledge about the underlying logic and training process of this project, [this article](https://www.wolai.com/secnote/aL4Xth452sX4XuSydnpqtj) provides more details about the algorithm and the corresponding transcript is available [here](https://www.wolai.com/secnote/row4spm7VvaYAkUmxsFQBT).

 # Table of contents
 - [Overview](#overview)
 - [Features](#features)